 7.13.6.1.
 Quantity and Quality in General.
 Each development shall be required to provide water in adequate quantity and quality to meet the needs of a proposed development for ninety-nine (99) years5.
-Regardless of the source of water supply, for planning purposes, the minimum required water supply assumed to be required for development of any type shall be 0.25 acre feet per unit notwithstanding that the owner or developer claims that less water is to be used.
+Regardless of the source of water supply, for planning purposes, the minimum required water supply assumed to be required for development of any type shall be 0.25 acre feet per residential dwelling per annum notwithstanding that the owner or developer claims that less water is to be used.
+The Administrator may reduce this planning assumption to the actual amount of water expected to be used given the type of construction and use contemplated upon a showing from the applicant that a lesser planning figure is reasonable.
 Annual water use limitations are established in subsection 7.13.11 ("Water Conservation") of the SLDC, and shall also apply.